nyxx-discord/nyxx_docs/src/guides/slashcommands.md

 We specified name of command as `ping` and provided short description so user would now what commands does.
 We also invoked `registerHandler` method that registers internal callback that command could be responded by bot.
-In that case we only response with MessageBuilder with content of `Pong!`.
+In that case we only respond with MessageBuilder with content of `Pong!`.

 #### Subcommands